MustafaMoneer/bot-microsoft-connector/README.md

 bot.dialog('/', (session) => {
   const text = session.message.text

-  // CALL TO RECAST.AI: session.message.address.conversation.id contains a unique ID of your conversation in Slack
+  // CALL TO RECAST.AI: session.message.address.conversation.id contains a unique ID of your conversation
   // The converseToken is what lets Recast.AI identify your conversation.
   // As session.message.address.conversation.id is what identifies your Slack conversation, you can use it as converseToken.